madisongh/keystore/README.md

 # trusty-l4t with static keystore

-Based on the L4T R32.4.3 sources for the Trusty TEE for the Jetson-TX2 and Jetson AGX Xavier platforms.
+Based on the L4T R32.6.1 sources for the Trusty TEE for the Jetson-TX2 and Jetson AGX Xavier platforms.

-The keystore-demo and ipc-unittest trusted apps (TAs) are removed, and a static key storage TA, just called "keystore", is implemented.
+The NVIDIA demo and ipc-unittest trusted apps (TAs) are removed, and a static key storage TA, just called "keystore", is implemented.
 See [the README file](app/keystore/README.md) for keystore for more information.